 So, when the time has come to move your little one out of their cot and into their very first ‘big bed’, what are your options?

 Buying your first ‘big bed’ for your child is very exciting for them and it will make them feel grown up and boost their confidence and independence.
 You want the transition to be as smooth as possible so considering a toddler or starter bed is an ideal solution.
 They will give children the extra room they need as they grow, but they will still feel safe and secure in their ‘big bed’.
+We have shared the advantages of toddler beds so you know exactly why you should look for a toddler bed.
 Unlike cots, toddler and starter beds can be suitable for several years – many come in standard UK single and European single bed size.

 As the beds are designed for toddlers, safety is of the utmost importance so many beds are designed low to the floor for easy access, and they may have a partial safety rail to stop them falling out of bed.
 This will give you peace of mind, knowing that there is minimal risk from bumps in the night!
 The safety rail is often detachable, so you can easily remove this when you feel that your child is capable of sleeping safely without it.